EnterpriseDB/tpa/docs/src/platform-docker.md

 ### Permissions

-TPAexec expects the user running it to have permission to access to the Docker daemon (typically by being a member of the `docker` group that owns `/var/run/docker.sock`).
+TPA expects the user running it to have permission to access to the Docker daemon (typically by being a member of the `docker` group that owns `/var/run/docker.sock`).
 Run a command like this to check if you have access: